Complexity Results for MCMC derived from Quantitative Bounds: Generalized Geometric Drift Conditions and Large Sets

-where $R:=\{x\in\mathcal{X}: f(x)\le d\}$ is called the ``small set'', and $d>2b/(1-\lambda)$, for some $\epsilon>0$ and some probability measure $Q(\cdot)$ on $\mathcal{X}$.
-However, it is observed, for example, in \cite{Rajaratnam2015,Qin2017}, that for many specific bounds obtained by the drift-and-minorization method, when the dimension gets larger, the typical scenario for the drift condition of \cref{eq_old_drift} seems to be $\lambda$ going to one, and/or $b$ getting much larger.
-This makes the ``size'' of the small set $R$ grows too fast, which leads to the minorization volume $\epsilon$ goes to $0$ exponentially fast.
-In the following, we give an intuitive explanation what makes a ``good'' drift condition in the high-dimensional setting.
+where $\alpha^{-1}=\frac{1+2b+\lambda d}{1+d}$, $\Lambda=1+2(\lambda d+b)$ and $\EE_{\nu}[f(x)]$ denotes the expectation of $f(x)$ over $x\sim \nu(\cdot)$. } However, it is observed, for example, in \cite{Rajaratnam2015,Qin2017}, that for many specific bounds obtained by the drift-and-minorization method, when the dimension gets larger, the typical scenario for the drift condition of \cref{eq_old_drift} seems to be $\lambda$ going to one, and/or $b$ getting much larger.
+This makes the ``size'' of the small set $R$ {grow} too fast, which leads to the minorization volume $\epsilon$ {go} to $0$ exponentially fast.
+In the following, we give an intuitive explanation {of what} makes a ``good'' drift condition in high-dimensional {settings}.